 Brie Schmida: I live on a farm, and so, there’s always something different going on in every season!
 I work for six to eight hours every day, with occasional snuggle breaks with baby goats or my cat Pickle.
 Since leaving pieces unfinished irks me, I sometimes spend a little longer on my work.
 I am not a night owl at all!
 Once 5 pm rolls around, I go for a walk and enjoy dinner with my family, an episode of a BBC drama, and a nice book before bed.
 On weekends I work in the garden, visit my grandparents, and do various farm activities, namely, snuggling baby goats.

 What are some of the critical factors in visual storytelling through illustrations?

-The characters that you design portray fascinating personalities and narrate a story on their own.
+The characters you design portray fascinating personalities and narrate a story independently.
 How do you achieve this?
 How can one subtly portray a character’s personality through design?